 Consumers love convenience.
-This fact and today’s ease of access, thanks to the internet, has made ecommerce a go-to for shoppers worldwide.
-From retail giants to small businesses, a presence in ecommerce has become indispensable in light of the world’s 4.4 billion active internet users.
+This fact, along with today’s internet-enabled ease of access has made eCommerce a go-to for shoppers worldwide.
+From retail giants to small businesses, a presence in eCommerce has become indispensable in light of the world’s 4.6 billion active internet users.

-But where is ecommerce heading?
+But where is eCommerce heading?
 What’s the market like now?
-Check out the stats below for a comprehensive view of the current state of affairs in ecommerce and gain insight into its future.
+Check out the eCommerce statistics below to get an overview of the current state of affairs and gain insight into the industry’s future.

 Important Ecommerce Statistics & Facts

-- The largest ecommerce market is China with a $740 billion market share.
+- The largest eCommerce market today is China, with $672 billion in annual online sales.

 - Credit cards are the most popular means of payment worldwide.

 - The average consumer spends over 5 hours daily on their smartphone.

 - Voice shopping is most likely to reach over $40 billion in 2022.